Exploring Bluetooth Profiles and their Applications

 Multiple Profiles Single Device(MPSD) Multiple Bluetooth profiles are used concurrently between two devices.
 Multiple Profiles Single Device

 Multiple Profiles Multiple Devices(MPMD) Multiple Bluetooth profiles are used concurrently among several devices.
-The number of devices is defined case by case Multiple Profiles Multiple Devices
+The number of devices is defined case by case.
+This is the most complex Bluetooth development scenario.
+Multiple Profiles Multiple Devices

-Let’s see a use case for Multi profile and single device scenario and what are the inter profile control takes place to have smooth user experience.
+Let's see a use case for Multi profile and single device scenario and what inter-profile control takes place to deliver a smooth user experience.

 Answer Incoming Call during Audio Streaming (MPSD)

-In this scenario Smartphone suspends the stream during the incoming call is answered.
+In this scenario the smartphone suspends the audio stream when the incoming call is answered.
 An ongoing HFP Service Level Connection between the devices exists and it will become active.
+This illustrates how Bluetooth technology coordinates multiple Bluetooth profiles simultaneously.

 Data & Control Sequence: